It is very important to know calculate training zones, since during the season those areas will be changing as you improve.

-The regular thing is that you do more than 10 kilometers during the 20 minutes test but doing so in this way will help us to have more accurate data to prepare the training plan.
+The regular thing is that you do more than 10 kilometers during the 20-minute test, but doing it this way will help us to have more exact data to develop the training plan.

 To calculate your FTP, take the 95 percent of your total effort of 20 minutes.

 Once we have the FTP we calculate the power zones

 Suppose you did things right, an appropriate warm-up, a series of short efforts (5 minutes) before the test and a recovery period without stopping before starting.

 Another important factor to consider is the temperature and wind as well as the terrain.
 Find a place where you can at least cycle 15 kilometers without having to stop or where the terrain is NOT very undulating.